 Set up and start the FLEXnet service

-- Run LMTOOLS from the FLEXnet server's \Tools\ folder.
+- Run LMTOOLS.exe from the FLEXnet server's \Tools\ folder.
 If on Windows Server 2012, 2008, Windows Vista, 7 or 8 RIGHT-click on the LMTools.exe and select "Run as Administrator" to open it.

 - On the Service/License File tab, select Configuration Using Services.

 - On the Config Services tab, type OriginLab or name of your choice in the Service Name text box.

 - In the Path to the license file field, click the Browse button and go to the FLEXnet Server \Licenses\ folder, select the orglab.lic file and click the Open button.
-(Note: If you installed the FLEXnet server to the default path, the folder is: C:\Program Files\FLEXnetServer\Servers\).
-After you finish, the full path and lmgrd.exe file name should appear in the text box.

 - The debug log file does not yet exist - the service will create it based on what you enter in this text box.
 You can copy all the text from the license text box and paste it into the Path to the debug log file text box, but then change the file name extension to .log.

 - If you want the service to start automatically when the server boots, select Start Server at Power Up.

 - On the Start/Stop/Reread tab, select the Force Server Shutdown check box.

 - Click the Start Server button.
 You should get "Server Start Successful" message in the LMTOOLS status bar.

 - On the Server Status tab, click the Perform Status Enquiry button.
 The Status window reports relevant feature usage information.